leancodepl/corelibrary/docs/cqrs/pipeline/adding_custom_middlewares.md

 * `GetCQRSEndpoint()`: This method returns [CQRSObjectMetadata] which provides access to metadata about the endpoint, providing details such as object types, result types, and handler types involved in the request.

-* `GetCQRSRequestPayload()`: This `HttpContext` extension method, returns [CQRSRequestPayload] which contains information about the request payload and the execution result, if the request was handled.
+* `GetCQRSRequestPayload()`: This `HttpContext` extension method returns [CQRSRequestPayload], which contains information about the request payload.

+* `GetCQRSExecutionResult()`: This `HttpContext` extension method returns the [ExecutionResult], if it was produced by the CQRS pipeline after processing the request.

 * `CompleteCQRSExecutionResult()`: This method should be called when a custom middleware short-circuits the pipeline and needs to return a result payload.
-It properly sets the execution result and serializes it to the response body.
+It properly sets the [ExecutionResult] and serializes it to the response body.
 If your middleware returns a response without calling the next middleware, use this method to ensure the response is correctly formatted.

 !!! warning "Short-Circuiting Middlewares"
     If your custom middleware short-circuits the pipeline (i.e., doesn't call `await next(context)`) and needs to return a CQRS result payload, you **must** call `await context.CompleteCQRSExecutionResult(result)` ([CompleteCQRSExecutionResult]) to properly serialize the response.
-Simply setting the response manually will not work correctly with the CQRS pipeline.
+Simply setting the response manually will not work correctly with the CQRS pipeline in local execution.

 Here's an example of a middleware that short-circuits and returns a cached result: